rguiscard/fossil-scm-in-zig/README.md

 ### Build with zig cc ###

 `Zig cc` is a [drop-in replacement for GCC/Clang](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html).
 Therefore, let's replace `cc` with `zig cc` in Makefile and see.
 Go find `BCC` and `TCC` in Makefile and replace `cc` with `zig cc`.
 Then do `make` to compile.
-In my platform, there are errors aboud dns:
+In my platform, there are errors about DNS:

 ```
 LLD Link... ld.lld: error: undefined symbol: __res_query